Martin Hoke

 Martin Rossiter Hoke (born May 18, 1952) is an American Republican politician, former member of the Ohio Casino Control Commission, and former member of the United States House of Representatives from Ohio.

-Biography
+Early life

 Hoke was born in Lakewood, Ohio, and attended school at the private Western Reserve Academy.
 He graduated from Amherst College in 1973 and earned a J.D. degree from Case Western Reserve University in 1980.
 He has been noted for practicing Sikhism.

-Business career
+Career

 In 1981, Hoke began a company, Red Carpet Airport Car Care, that provided auto repair services at Cleveland Hopkins International Airport.
 Four years later, he founded Red Carpet Cellular, a distributor of then-novel cellular telephones, which became the largest distributor of cell phones in Ohio.
 Hoke sold the company to British Petroleum in 1988.
 Bell Atlantic acquired the company in 1991.

+Election

+In 1992, Hoke won the Republican nomination for Ohio's 10th congressional district, located in Cleveland's west side.
+Hoke upset heavily favored Democrat Mary Rose Oakar, who had represented the district (formerly the 20th District) for 16 years, in the general election.
+Oakar was hampered by writing bad checks at the House of Representatives Bank, one of many members who were entangled in the House banking scandal.
+Hoke was the first Republican to represent a significant portion of traditionally heavily Democratic Cleveland in over 30 years.